jasonacollins/jasoncollinsblog/posts/the-ai-that-wasnt-deception-in-human-ai-experiments.md

 But the deception tends not to be limited to synthetic AI.
 The AI is often completely misrepresented.

 Here's an example from Rastogi et al (2022), who examined whether they could de-anchor experimental participants from AI advice.
-I reviewed this paper and the question of whether this even involves anchoring in [a post last month](ADDLINK).
+I reviewed this paper and the question of whether this even involves anchoring in [a post last month](is-following-ai-advice-anchoring-bias.qmd).

 The authors write:

 > To induce anchoring bias, the participant was informed at the start of the training section that the AI model was 85% accurate (we carefully chose the training trials to ensure that the AI was indeed 85% accurate over these trials), while the model’s actual accuracy is 70.8% over the entire training set and 66.5% over the test set.
 Since our goal is to induce anchoring bias and the training time is short, we stated a high AI accuracy.

-The training set they reference here is the data they trained the model on.
-The training trials are a set of 15
+The training set they reference is the data they trained the model on.
 Effectively, they told people the AI had an accuracy that it didn't.

-This disparity between stated accuracy (85%) and true accuracy (70.8%) is realistic if there is a distribution shift between the training and the test

-However, let's consider what they can infer from 15 trials.
-Suppose the AI actually had 85% accuracy.
-You are going to see, on average, 12.75 correct trials.
-A 70.8% correct AI will give 10.575 trials on average.

-So let's suppose you see 12 correct trials.
-What should you infer about the AI accuracy?
-The 95% confidence interval is approximately \[70%, 90%\].
-You can't tell the difference between a 70% and 85% accurate algorithm.
-And that's assuming they're counting accurately the number of correct and incorrect answers.

-They seek to defend the deception as follows:
+The training trials would have affirmed this belief.

+However, they go on to state:

-> this disparity between stated accuracy (85%) and true accuracy (70.8%) is realistic if there is a distribution shift between the training and the test set, which would imply that the humans’ trust in AI is misplaced.
+> \[T\]his disparity between stated accuracy (85%) and true accuracy (70.8%) is realistic if there is a distribution shift between the training and the test set, which would imply that the humans’ trust in AI is misplaced.
+In addition to stating AI accuracy  at the beginning, we informed the participants about the AI prediction for each training trial after they have attempted it so that they can learn about AI’s performance first-hand.

-## Do participant's believe the AI is AI?

-With generative AI, this is coming closer to being feasible.
-But looking at many experiments conducted through the last decade, I suspect many participants would not believe an AI

-## Do participants believe the human is human?

-Even more so

 ## Thoughts